snowmeltarcade/projectbirdracing/documentation/technical_architecture/technical_architecture.md

 Avoid undefined behavior, as this can introduce subtle bugs when running on a different platform of upgrading a compiler version.

+### Namespaces

+The root namespace will be `pbr` - as in `Project Bird Racing`.

+The client will have the root namespace: `pbr::client`.

+The server will have the root namespace: `pbr::server`.

+The shared library will have the root namespace: `pbr::shared`.

+All project code, except the `main()` functions and the memory module's `operator new` and `operator delete` definitions, should be in one of the above respective namespaces.

 ### Error Handling

 As far as it possible, all functions should be marked `[[nodiscard]]`, as this avoids bugs due to unused variables.
 It also forces functions to be used as they are designed to.
 Any exceptions should be noted in a comment.